A Mineral Imbalance

 Experts estimate that 90% of us suffer from mineral imbalance and deficiency to some degree.
-If this includes you -
+If this includes you - whether because of frequent exercise, stress or a diet of overly refined, nutrient-poor foods, your body will make futile attempts to correct the situation, usually resulting in food cravings, muscle cramps and general fatigue.

 Every second of every day, your body relies on ionic minerals and trace minerals to generate and conduct billions of tiny electrical impulses.
 Without these impulses, not a single muscle, including your heart, would be able to function.
 Your brain would not function and the cells would not be able to use osmosis to balance your water pressure and absorb nutrients.
 To ensure you are getting the ionically charged electrolytes your body needs, you should choose only ionic mineral supplements.